skyzyx/spaceman-spiff/swift4.1/SpacemanSpiff/README.md

+> **IMPORTANT:** This port is a work-in-progress and currently won't work/compile.
+Skip this port for now.

 Swift feels comfortable if you come from a Ruby, JavaScript, C#, Scala  or **Modern** PHP (and/or Hack) background because it borrows concepts from  across the board.

 ## Installation (Swift version)